hotel satisfaction promise

 Discover holidays in Cape Verde

 Beautiful unspoilt beaches, stunning landscapes teeming with exotic wildlife, and year-round sunshine has earned Cape Verde a reputation as Africa’s answer to the Caribbean.
 The sparkling blue sea and soft white beaches sweep up into volcanic mountains, with green valleys and rustic villages tucked in between to explore.
 This exotic chain of 10 islands is set in the Atlantic off the west coast of Africa, so you can practically guarantee sunshine all year round.

 The sun is almost permanently shining, with average temperatures comfortably around 24-30 (°C) all year.

 Amílcar Cabral International Airport is the main international airport in Cape Verde.
 The airport is around 17km from Santa Maria.

-Currency: The currency used in Cape Verde is the Cape Verdean escudo.
+Currency: The currency used is the Cape Verdean escudo.

 Local time: Cape Verde is 1 hour behind GMT/UK time.

 Fly to: Amilcar Cabral International Airport (SID).
 Most resorts are less than half an hour away.